 Within the new root, the J2 migrate to cortical cells and start injecting hormones that cause a feeding site to develop.
 After initiating the feeding site, the nematode no longer moves.
 It molts into a J3 and then a J4, getting larger and more swollen with each molt.
 After its final molt into an adult, the female root-knot nematode lays up to several hundred eggs in an egg mass inside or on the root.

-From the time a root-knot nematode egg hatches until it becomes an egg-laying adult takes about three weeks, but that period can be longer or shorter depending on environmental conditions.
-In Florida, conditions are favorable for root-knot nematode activity year-round, although it will slow in the winter.
+The time between when a root-knot nematode egg hatches and when it becomes an egg-laying adult is about three weeks, but that period can be longer or shorter depending on environmental conditions.
+In Florida, conditions are favorable for root-knot nematode activity year-round, although it will slow in winter.
 Farther north, root-knot nematodes may be completely inactive during the colder months.

-The most important part of this life cycle (Figure 1, above) is that the only time in its life that the root-knot nematode is in the soil is when it is a J2 after it hatches and leaves a root and before it goes inside another one.
+The most important part of this life cycle (Figure 1, above) is that the only time in its life that the root-knot nematode is in the soil is when it is a J2 after it has hatched and left a root and before it goes inside another one.
 Usually this is only a few hours to a couple of days.
-So the number of J2 recovered from soil may only represent the tip of an iceberg compared with the number within the roots.
+So the number of J2 recovered from soil may only represent the tip of the iceberg compared with the number within the roots.
 Perhaps a way to estimate root-knot nematodes within roots would be more accurate than J2 counts from soil.